Random Matrix Theory-guided sparse PCA for single-cell RNA-seq data: Discussion

 In this paper, we proposed an RMT-guided methodology for applying sparse PCA to single-cell RNA-seq data \cite{johnstone2018pca}.
 Rather than constructing rotationally invariant estimators of the covariance matrix, we focused on denoising its leading eigenvectors.
 Our first contribution is a novel biwhitening algorithm, inspired by Sinkhorn–Knopp biproportional scaling, that stabilizes variance across cells and genes.
 Using this algorithm, we showed that single-cell RNA-seq data is consistent with a separable covariance model in which most of the eigenspectrum corresponds to noise, while signal is concentrated in a few outlier eigenvalues and eigenvectors.
 Building on this insight, we denoised these outlier eigenvectors with sparse PCA, selecting the sparsity parameter such that the angle between the inferred subspace and the outlier eigenspace matches the prediction from RMT.

 We evaluated our approach on seven datasets spanning seven single-cell RNA-seq technologies and across four sparse PCA implementations.
-In every case, biwhitening followed by RMT-guided sparse PCA produced subspaces much closer to the signal eigenspace than PCA alone, achieving average noise reduction of up to $30\%$.
-These gains translated directly to downstream tasks: on three datasets with ground-truth cell type labels, our method reduced $k$-NN classification error compared to PCA and PCA-based approaches, while autoencoder-based methods (scVI, DCA) and the diffusion-based method (MAGIC) failed to improve upon the PCA baseline.
+In every case, biwhitening followed by RMT-guided sparse PCA produced subspaces much closer to the signal eigenspace than PCA alone, achieving average noise reduction of $\sim30\%$.
+These gains translated directly to downstream tasks: on three datasets with ground-truth cell type labels our method reduced $k$-NN classification error compared to PCA and PCA-based approaches, while autoencoder-based methods (scVI, DCA) and the diffusion-based method (MAGIC) failed to improve upon the PCA baseline.
 Moreover, in terms of $k$-NN classification, sparse PCA approaches achieved performance comparable to that obtained with PCA applied to nearly ten times more cells.
 Put simply, from the perspective of the PCs, using RMT-guided sparse PCA is equivalent to increasing sample size by an order of magnitude.

 The main limitation of our methodology is that, in the absence of a better estimator for the support of $\rho_S$, we are constrained to operate on biwhitened data, for which the support of $\rho_S$ is analytically known.
-This restriction limits the scope of our approach to unsupervised classification tasks.
-In particular, exact counts are only recoverable after reverting the biwhitening process, yet there is no mathematical guarantee that this procedure would yield any improvement.
-A better estimator for the support of $\rho_S$ would overcome this limitation, enabling direct correction of gene expression at the level of counts by operating on left-whitened data.
+This restriction limits the scope of our approach to providing low-dimensional embeddings with improved signal-to-noise ratio compared to those inferred via standard PCA.
+Starting from these denoised low-dimensional embeddings, however, it remains unclear how to denoise the raw data itself.
+While it is tempting, as suggested by our empirical results in Fig.~\ref{fig:fig3} with the unwhitening version of BiPCA, to simply revert the biwhitening procedure, we are not aware of any mathematical guarantee that this will consistently improve the biological signal relative to the raw data.
+A better estimator for the support of $\rho_S$ would bypass this issue altogether, enabling us to identify, and subsequently correct, the signal eigenspace directly on raw data.